Acorn squash easy-baked with a brown sugar and mustard glaze. Simple, tasty and nutritious. This recipe just screams autumn!

 - 4 tablespoons brown sugar or maple syrup

-- 2 tablespoon dijon mustard smooth
+- 2 tablespoons dijon mustard smooth

 - 2 large garlic cloves minced or grated